HieuDevs/flutter_isolate_worker/README.md

 ## ✨ Introduction

-`isolate_worker` is a Dart/Flutter package for running heavy or parallelizable tasks in the background using Dart Isolates, with a simple message-based API and convenient worker pool management.
+`flutter_isolate_worker` is a Dart/Flutter package for running heavy or parallelizable tasks in the background using Dart Isolates, with a simple message-based API and convenient worker pool management.

 ---